 - A little over 1 pound of small (milpero) tomatillos, dehusked & thoroughly washed

-- 3-6 serrano chiles (depending how spicy you like it), stems cut off
+- 3-6 serrano chiles (depending how spicy you like it; start with less and add them to increase heat), stems cut off

 - 1-2 cloves of garlic

-First, dehusk and wash the tomatillos well.
+- First, remove the husks and wash the tomatillos well.
 You’ll notice they’re sticky, which is a sign of ripeness, and probably slightly dirty under the husk.
 Sometimes I find that warm water isn’t enough, and I use a few drops of dish soap diluted in a bowl of warm water.
-Then I put the dehusked tomatillos in the bowl and gently rub each one in the slightly soapy water to remove the dirt and sap.
+Then I put the husked tomatillos in the bowl and gently rub each one in the slightly soapy water to remove the dirt and sap.
 Rinse them well in cool water to remove any soap residue.

 - What do you do differently in making your salsas verdes or where is your favorite place to eat a dish that includes salsa verde?

 Hi, I usually do it a bit differently.
 For the salsa verde, I usually cook the chiles with the tomatillos and add cilantro and some pepper when combining everything into the blender.
 Oh, and yeah, I sometimes add epazote to it as well.